cameronterry/dark-matter/readme.txt

 = 1.0.0 =

+* [New] Dark Matter will now warn Super Admins if the SUNRISE constant is not detected.
 * [Fix] Cleaned up and eliminated some code duplication on handling redirects from the admin actions for Add / Remove HTTPS, Make Primary, etc.

 = 1.0.0 Release Candidate 1 =